Nostalgia (novel)

 Nostalgia is a novel by the Romanian writer Mircea Cărtărescu.

-It was first published in Romania under the title Visul ("The Dream") in 1989 with Cartea Româneasca Publishing House, having been mangled by censors.
+It was first published in Romania under the title Visul ("The Dream") in 1989 with Cartea Românească Publishing House, having been mangled by censors.
 It appeared in its full form as Nostalgia in 1993 under Humanitas.
-It was thereafter translated into French, German, Hungarian, Spanish and other languages, and was nominated for literary prizes across Europe, including the Latin Union Prize.
+It was thereafter translated into French, German, Hungarian, Spanish, and other languages, and was nominated for literary prizes across Europe, including the Latin Union Prize.
 In 2005, the novel was translated to English by Julian Semilian and published by New Directions.

 Plot

-The first section, which is itself the prologue describes the world of a pre-war Bucharest, as narrated by an aging, potentially dying, author while focusing on the improbable and explicitly impossible story of a homeless young man who serves as the stubborn center of progressively more absurd games of Russian Roulette which become progressively more peopled by the wealthy upper-crust of the capital.
+The first section, which is itself the prologue, describes the world of a pre-war Bucharest, as narrated by an aging, potentially dying, author while focusing on the improbable and explicitly impossible story of a homeless young man who serves as the stubborn center of progressively more absurd games of Russian roulette which become progressively more peopled by the wealthy upper-crust of the capital.

 The second section brings alive a universe of children through a magical realist writing style that focuses upon a prepubescent messiah who has begun to lose his magical powers while working wonders for his young followers.
-Which has a famous scene that makes the reader feel voyeur into the world of Proust when the main character falls into "unbearable nostalgia" by virtue of a bright pink lighter.
+This section has a famous scene that makes the reader feel voyeur into the world of Marcel Proust when the main character falls into "unbearable nostalgia" by virtue of a bright pink lighter.

 The third section is an exploration of the pinnacle of romantic love between two adolescents, culminating with them swapping souls after their first night together.

 The final part of the main portion of this book is centered around Nana, a middle aged woman engaged in an affair with a college student, as well as her memories of being 12 years old, when she was visited by a mother and son pair of gigantic skeletons.

 The last portion of this novel focuses on a man who becomes obsessed with his car horn, the repercussions of which spiral far beyond his control.